Grow through the love of Jesus

 They have the whole range of jumpers, cardigans, coats and book bags available with the school logo on it.

-For every item purchased, Tesco will donate 5% to our school.
+For every item purchased, My Clothing will donate 5% to our school.

 You can either search by school (St Ambrose Catholic Primary) or by postcode SK3 8LQ.

 Please see the attached guidance produced by Mind on "How to Cope with Change"

 Although there are plenty of fantastic learning materials for your children available online, it is really important that the amount of time children spend on screens is monitored.